lingui/js-lingui/website/docs/releases/migration-4.md

 ### Extractor configuration changes

-The big change in the v4 changes in extractor internals.
-Now it is less fragile, and not depends on the host project settings.
+The big change in the v4 is in extractor internals.
+Now it is less fragile, and doesn't depend on the host project settings.

 For most projects, it should work without extra configuration as long as it is a valid ES code.